Ydharm/Whatsapp-FAQ-Bot/README.md

 # 🤖 Pneuma WhatsApp FAQ Bot v0.1 – Prototype Pack

-A demo-ready WhatsApp chatbot that answers key Pneuma customer questions in a friendly and helpful tone.
+A demo-ready WhatsApp LLM(use gpt for generete text) chatbot that answers key Pneuma customer questions in a friendly and helpful tone.
 Built to quickly prototype FAQs, sweet-spot offers, and mileage transfer queries.

 ---